SK3CHI3/AWS-HandsOn-Notes/README.md

 The Internet Protocol (IP) is a set of rules for routing and addressing packets of data so they can travel across networks and reach the correct destination.
 IP addresses are unique numerical labels assigned to each device on a network.

 ## Networking in the AWS Cloud
-AWS provides a suite of networking services to help build and manage cloud networks:
+ -AWS provides a suite of networking services to help build and manage cloud networks:

-VPC (Virtual Private Cloud): Isolated cloud resources for secure network configuration.
+- VPC (Virtual Private Cloud): Isolated cloud resources for secure network configuration.

-Route 53: Scalable DNS web service.
+- Route 53: Scalable DNS web service.

 Direct Connect: Dedicated network connection to AWS.